 Failing to plan for your retirement now is planning to fail financially after retirement.
 Who doesn’t look forward to that golden period – free from work and family-related responsibilities?
 You have all the time to pursue your passions.
-But to be able to lead a comfortable life post retirement, you need to have significant retirement corpus as well as a steady source of income (pension).
+But to be able to lead a comfortable life post-retirement, you need to have significant retirement corpus as well as a steady source of income (pension).

 Role of mutual funds in your retirement planning

-In simple terms, a mutual fund pools money from different investors and then invests that money in various equity stocks, debt and money market instruments.
+In simple terms, mutual fund pools money from different investors and then invests that money in various equity stocks, debt and money market instruments.
 In the long run, mutual funds offer excellent returns and help build a corpus for your post-retirement needs.

 How to invest in mutual funds for retirement?

-If you have an investment horizon of at least 20 to 30 years and want to make mutual funds the start of your retirement plan, then systematic investment plan (SIP) will help you accumulate and compound wealth in an affordable manner.
+an investment horizon of at least 20 to 30 years and want to make mutual funds the start of your retirement plan, then systematic investment plan (SIP) will help you accumulate and compound wealth in an affordable manner.

 Why choose a Systematic Investment Plan?

 Systematic Investment Planning, better known as SIP, is a systematic approach to invest money in mutual funds.
 Under SIP, you invest a fixed amount in the fund of your choice every month.
-There is no upper limit to investing via SIP, but it is desirable to fix an amount which you can afford easily every month.
-In addition to instilling financial discipline, SIP helps you learn money management skills, which help further with the planning your retirement.
+There is no upper limit to investing via SIP, but it is desirable to set an amount which you can afford easily every month.
+In addition to instilling financial discipline, SIP helps you learn money management skills, which help further with the planning of your retirement.

 Let us elaborate with an example.
-Suppose you are 30 years old and you start a monthly SIP of Rs.
-10,000/-.
+Suppose you are 30 years old and you start a monthly SIP of Rs.10,000.
 Assuming that the returns on your investment are 12% p.a. (which is a standard rate for most mutual funds) and you continue the SIP for 30 years.
-By the time you are 60 years old, you will have a corpus of Rs.
-3.50 crores approximately.
+By the time you are 60 years old, you will have a corpus of Rs.3.50 crores approximately.
 Very few other investment avenues offer you such returns with moderate risk.